 Royalty-free music is different.
 Here you pay a one-time license fee, and you’re allowed to use it however many times you wish according to the terms of the license.
 (Some licenses will have caveats or tiers.
 We’ll look at that in a bit more detail soon.)
 You will very often hear royalty-free music referred to as copyright-free music or copyright-free songs.
 It doesn’t mean that they are free to use, but you don’t have to pay for them over and over again.

 Do make sure that you are clear on the differences between copyright-free music and free non-copyrighted music because you could find yourself having to pay out for a copyright infringement if you’re not.

 Free non-copyrighted music falls into two categories.
 It can be music in the public domain because the creator died over 70 years ago.
-Or it can be music where the creator has made it free-to-use.
+Or it can be music the creator has made free to use.
 This is very unusual, so if you think a piece of music is free to use, check and check again.
 The rules around folk and traditional music are quite murky, so you need to be extra careful here.

 Want to know how to tell if a song is copyrighted?
 You assume it is.
 Unless you’ve made a movie that only you are going to watch in the privacy of your own home, you are going to need to purchase a license for any music that you put to it.
 This applies to educational videos as well as commercials.
 It also applies to most platforms, like Twitch, where streamers were presented with a slew of takedown requests a few months ago after using unlicensed copyrighted music for their streams.